hrishi331/Naukari.com-DataScienceJobs-QueryAnalysis/README.md

 # Part B: Query Analysis
 ## Filter data by -
 1. Remote / hybrid job location only.
-2. Experince starting from 0 or 1 or 2 only.
+2. Experince starting from 0 Yrs or 1 Yrs or 2 Yrs only.
 [Freshers]

 ## Queries
 1. How many openings are there by jobtitle-wise?